vlang/vlang-blog/README.md

 This will create an empty profile page for the contributor which can be filled in with necessary information.
 The template for this is [people.md](archetypes/people.md)

+### Adding Images

+Download the hero images elsewhere and optimize them.
+One easy to use tool is [squoosh.app](https://squoosh.app/).
+The recommended extension is WebP and the size should ideally under 500 K. Best if under 100 K. If you need to preserve detail, don't resize too much.
+Keep it at 4K or 1080p.
+The recommended place to store the optimized image is in the images folder static directory, under the directory with the same name as the post.

+Check the existing structure to see how the images are stored.

 ### Deployment

 1. From the root of the repository, run the `build.sh` script.
 (Some environments prefer `sh build.sh` instead of `./build.sh`)